 With the improvements we made and the rise of the market, we were able to retain this home and turn it into a cash-flowing rental property before buying our 2nd fixer-upper.

-We were very blessed to be able to do this, but a lot of it was due to our hard work, blood, sweat, and tears that we poured into this home over the past three years.
+We were very blessed to be able to do this, but a lot of it was due to the hard work, blood, sweat, and tears that we poured into this home over the past three years.

 I’m so glad we decided to take one last look back at the before and after home renovations because I feel like I have a little closure now!
 It’s safe to say that we’ve closed the chapter on our first fixer-upper and can’t wait to get going on the renovations for our next place, which has already started!